lidofinance/dc4bc/HowTo.md

 ```
 This command will generate a self-signed certificate (and other necessary files) which will be located in kafka-docker/certs folder.
 And the command will up start a docker container with a Kafka inside.
+The most important generate file is ca.crt.
+It is a self-signed SSL certificate.
+Every participant must have it
+on the same machine where dc4bc_d is running and must provide path to the file in thee start command of dc4bc_d.

 #### DKG